Wolverinoid/docker-stack-deploy/README.md

 </div>

-GitHub Action and Docker image used to deploy a Docker stack on a Docker Swarm.
+GitHub Action and Docker image used to deploy a Docker stack on a Docker Swarm..

 ## Configuration options